Linaro/ledge-doc/dev-howto/chapter2-oe.rst

 * DISK="buildid-rootfs.wic"  - WIC image generated on build procedure.
 Like ledge-gateway-ledge-qemuarm64-20200216225638.rootfs.wic.
 * OVMF="QEMU_EFI.fd" - OVMF is an EDK II based project to enable UEFI support for Virtual Machines.
 OVMF contains sample UEFI firmware for QEMU and KVM.

-OVMF firmware for different architectures can be downloaded from here: https://storage.kernelci.org/images/uefi/111bbcf87621/
+OVMF firmware for different architectures can be downloaded from here: https://storage.kernelci.org/images/uefi/111bbcf87621/ .

 OE maintains script called 'runqemu'.
 This script automatically added to the path after source ./setup-environment is done.
 This script can be used to run
 QEMU virtual machine with all required parameters to boot from image and run networking.
-Configuration file ledge-iot-ledge-qemuarm-*.qemuboot.conf is generated during the build process.
+Configuration file ledge-iot-ledge-qemuarm-\*.qemuboot.conf is generated during the build process.

 Usage example usage: